xiota/ftn2xml/Readme.md

   * `ftn2screenplain()` – Convert into HTML similar to those produced by screenplain.
   * `ftn2textplay()` – Convert into HTML similar to those produced by textplay.

-## To do:

-* Add command-line interface
-* Add bold, italic, underline formatting to PDF export
-* Fix issues with BOM (byte order markers)

 ## License

 This software is licensed under the [GPLv3+](License.md).